nishant/narora_public/data_aggregator/README.md

 2015-11, impressions, 245
 2015-08, clicks, 635

--The output consists of a line for each month in the requested interval, separated by a single newline character '\n' in order of most recent date to earliest date.
+* The output consists of a line for each month in the requested interval, separated by a single newline character '\n' in order of most recent date to earliest date.
--Do not include months where there was no engagement data found.
+* Do not include months where there was no engagement data found.
--Each line consists of a month date (yyyy-mm), and the totals for each engagement type where the total is greater than 0, ordered alphabetically by the type of engagement.
+* Each line consists of a month date (yyyy-mm), and the totals for each engagement type where the total is greater than 0, ordered alphabetically by the type of engagement.
--Each field on a given line must be separated by a single comma character ',' followed by a single space character ".
+* Each field on a given line must be separated by a single comma character ',' followed by a single space character ".

-There are larger sample input and output files to test with as well.
+* There are larger sample input and output files to test with as well.

-Problem correctness, time, and space complexity has been taken under consideration.
+* Problem correctness, time, and space complexity has been taken under consideration.

-This solution works for both small and large inputs.
+* This solution works for both small and large inputs.

 ## Built With